 - Surgical headlights

-Where pendant arm lighting cannot be used in an OR, surgical headlights might help to improve the surgeon’s visibility and mobility.
+Where pendant arm lighting cannot be used in an OR, LED surgical headlights might help to improve the surgeon’s visibility and mobility.
 There are no shadows cast by the surgeon’s head.
 Then again, they remove the hassle of having to make light readjustments during a procedure.

 - Office reading lamps